Modified St$\ddot u$ckelberg Formalism: Free Massive Abelian 2-Form Theory in 4D: Introduction

-One of central purposes of our present endeavor is to demonstrate that the {\it standard} St$\ddot u$ckelberg-technique gets modified in the context of {\it massive} Abelian $p$-form ($p = 1, 2, 3,...$) gauge theories in $D = 2p$ dimensions of spacetime because such kinds of {\it massive} theories respect, in addition to the gauge symmetry transformations (that are generated by the first-class constraints in the terminology of Dirac's prescription for the classification of the constraints [6, 7]), the dual-gauge symmetry transformations which appear in the gauge-fixed Lagrangian densities of the above kinds of theories.
-In a very recent work [8], we have been able to corroborate the above claim in the context of a 2D Proca (i.e. the {\it massive} Abelian 1-form) theory.
-In fact, we have been able to demonstrate that, due to the modified version of the St$\ddot u$ckelberg formalism (SF), we obtain the nilpotent (anti-)BRST and (anti-)co-BRST symmetries for the gauge-fixed Lagrangian density of the St$\ddot u$ckelberg-modified 2D Proca theory within the framework of Becchi-Rouet-Stora-Tyutin (BRST) formalism (cf. Appendix A below).
-It is worthwhile to mention that the {\it massless} Abelian $p$-form ($p = 1, 2, 3,...$) gauge theories (in $D = 2p$ dimensions of the spacetime) have been proven to be field-theoretic models of Hodge theory (see, e.g. [9] and reference therein).
-Further, we have been able to show that the St$\ddot u$ckelberg-modified {\it massive} 2D Abelian 1-form (i.e. Proca theory) and 4D Abelian 2-form theory are, once again, very interesting examples of Hodge theory within the framework of BRST formalism (see, e.g. [10-12]).
+One of central purposes of our present endeavor is to demonstrate that the {\it standard} St$\ddot u$ckelberg-technique gets modified in the context of {\it massive} Abelian $p$-form ($p = 1, 2, 3,...$) gauge theories in $D = 2p$ dimensions of spacetime because such kinds of {\it massive} theories respect, in addition to the gauge symmetry transformations (that are generated by the first-class constraints in the terminology of Dirac's prescription for the classification of the constraints [6, 7]), the dual-gauge symmetry transformations which exist for the gauge-fixed Lagrangian densities of the {\it above} kinds of theories.
+In a very recent work [8], we have been able to corroborate the above claim in the context of a 2D Proca (i.e. a {\it massive} 2D Abelian 1-form) theory.
+In fact, we have been able to demonstrate that, due to the modified version of the St$\ddot u$ckelberg formalism (SF), we obtain the (anti-)BRST and (anti-)co-BRST symmetries for the gauge-fixed Lagrangian density of the St$\ddot u$ckelberg-modified 2D Proca theory within the framework of Becchi-Rouet-Stora-Tyutin (BRST) formalism (cf. Appendix A below).
+It is worthwhile to mention that the {\it massless} Abelian $p$-form ($p = 1, 2, 3$) gauge theories, in $D = 2p$ dimensions of the spacetime, have already been proven to be the field-theoretic models of Hodge theory (see, e.g. [9] and reference therein).
+Further, we have been able to show that the St$\ddot u$ckelberg-modified {\it massive} 2D Abelian 1-form (i.e. Proca theory) [8] (see, e.g. Appendix A) and 4D massive Abelian 2-form theory (see, e.g. [12]) are, once again, very interesting examples of the {\it massive} models of Hodge theory within the framework of BRST formalism (see, e.g. [10-12]).